Dormer Loft Conversions

 - The dormer loft conversion includes a balcony, veranda or raised platform.

 - The loft conversion includes side facing windows overlooking neighbouring properties.
-To fall within the conditions of permitted development, any side facing windows must be obscured glass, and only able to open at a height of 1.7 metres above the floor of loft room.
+To fall within the conditions of permitted development, any side-facing windows must be obscured glass, and only able to open at a height of 1.7 metres above the floor of the loft room.